dlearningcode/react-context-theme-switch/README.md

 - Implement a button that toggles between light and dark themes.
 - Update the ThemeProvider component to apply the selected theme to all components in the application.

+2023-11-10 I've confirmed I can get the theme to change colors when I have the useState and the theme toggling inside App.js.
+Now I have to figure out what I'm doing wrong when I pull the theme and theme toggler through context API.

 Other stuff below.

 # Getting Started with Create React App